 MS: There you go, Alexei, you say all the right things!
 Isn’t this a great space to work in?
 Because if there is ever a time where you can make a difference as a marketeer, it’s now.
 If you’re reading this or you joined us in the webinar, when we talked more in-depth about examples, you can really boost your results in the short run by applying these kinds of techniques and the way you look at your customer contact strategy.
 We live in an amazing world now where the opportunities are in front of you.

-NVV: Michael, if you know that Selligent Cortex is a complete, integrated platform with your marketing automation and your marketing execution platform, or whether it’s a separate standalone tool, does that have a difference on how you look at things, in how you assess or design marketing processes?
+NVV: Michael, if you know that Marigold Recommendations is a complete, integrated platform with your marketing automation and your marketing execution platform, or whether it’s a separate standalone tool, does that have a difference on how you look at things, in how you assess or design marketing processes?

 MS: The main thing you should look at is how you can fulfill all those site conditions; how you organize all your conditions in order to reach your goals.
 And what that means is you look at your current staff, how capable and mature your staff is in doing all these kinds of things.
 You look at your content, how your content is organized, your data and how it’s stored, but also at your marketing technology stack.
 So, as what Alexei mentioned, is if you already have a marketing stack in place, it’s doing the right things, but you want to add AI and machine learning to your decisioning, then maybe a best-of-breed is the right answer.
 But if you have the choice to make your life easier, go for a suite solution where it’s all integrated and you don’t have to configure all connections between the data.
 That’s my opinion, but again, it all depends on how things currently are organized in your company.

-NVV: Alexei, you referred to Selligent Cortex: a native, integrated technology in Selligent Marketing Cloud.
-Can you give a short explanation on Selligent Cortex?
+NVV: Alexei, you referred to Marigold Recommendations: a native, integrated technology in Marigold Engage.
+Can you give a short explanation on Marigold Recommendations?

 AK: Sure.
-Selligent Cortex is the umbrella term for all the machine learning features that we have within Selligent Marketing Cloud.
+Marigold Recommendations is the umbrella term for all the machine learning features that we have within Marigold Engage.
 These are structured into three pillars: we optimize content, we optimize journeys, and we optimize audiences.
 And by optimizing, I mean using the data that resides already in the platform to make predictions so that the metrics associated with the campaign are improved.
 With segmentation, you can do automatic segmentation using machine learning, you can get increases of performance by factors of up to five, which was seen by some clients.
 This is truly incredible if you think about it, that just by using a tool, you can multiply by five the amount of opens of your emails; just because you target the right individuals.

 MS: I can pick this up with client examples as well, Nicolas, that results are increasing dramatically.
 It’s amazing how you see these results if you’re starting to use the kinds of smart technology in your daily operations.
 It’s amazing how you see people opening your emails and start interacting with them when they have the right level of hyper-personalization, given the fact that you just have clicked on something, or called a contact center, or ordered some product items.
 And the next moment you connect with that customer, it needs to have this kind of content in it.
 “Of course,” you might say, “but it’s so hard without all these techniques in order to manage all that.”
 With our tools and processes in place, it makes it easy for you.

 NVV: We talked about artificial intelligence.
 Now let’s go back to data again.
 Today, we hear a lot about CDPs.
 Alexei, how would you define CDP?
-And does this also tie into Selligent Marketing Cloud?
+And does this also tie into Marigold Engage?
 Do we have certain CDP capabilities, or do you need a separate CDP platform?
 How do you see that?

 AK: Just like any piece of the marketing tech stack, there are a lot of acronyms and a lot of different components that you make play together.
 I can give you two examples.
-I consider Selligent Marketing Cloud to be two things: a data platform and an execution engine, or omnichannel execution engine.
+I consider Marigold Engage to be two things: a data platform and an execution engine, or omnichannel execution engine.
 So, coming back to my previous example, if you start investing in your martech stack, you’ll see your company growing, and you need a solid solution to manage all your data in one place – and then use advanced and sophisticated tools to create marketing journeys that really make your clients engaged.
-In that case, Selligent Marketing Cloud is the way to go.
+In that case, Marigold Engage is the way to go.
 But we have clients that already have a data platform from another vendor.
 They need an execution engine to ensure that all their marketing goes flawlessly throughout all the different channels.

 And in that case, we have strong API and connector capabilities that allow you to connect to any kind of CDP.
-So we always see these two types of setups: either Selligent Marketing Cloud doing the hosting of the data and the execution, or sometimes we only do the execution because the data hosting is done somewhere else.
-And as I said, if the data hosting is somewhere else, then we still need to synchronize Selligent Marketing Cloud with this data just to ensure that we have all the proper tools and the proper consumer profiles to make the automation work using machine learning or without using machine learning.
+So we always see these two types of setups: either Marigold Engage doing the hosting of the data and the execution, or sometimes we only do the execution because the data hosting is done somewhere else.
+And as I said, if the data hosting is somewhere else, then we still need to synchronize Marigold Engage with this data just to ensure that we have all the proper tools and the proper consumer profiles to make the automation work using machine learning or without using machine learning.

 Watch for part three, the final in this series, as Alexei and Michael join us again for more conversation around this critical subject, coming soon to our blog.